The Building Biology and Ecology Institute (BBE)

 Alexander Greig - B.Arch, B.BSc, NZIA, Diploma BBE

-Alex is a practising architect with GreenHAUS architects annually contributing to the design of around 30 or so happy and healthier homes around New Zealand.
-When he’s not designing and teaching you can usually find him in the ocean - scuba and free diving - or on the beach with his family.
+Alex is a practising architect annually contributing to the design of around 30 or so happy and healthier homes around New Zealand.
+When he’s not designing and teaching he is happily developing his “Garden of Eden” lifestyle in Horokiwi.

 Jenny Rattenbury - BArch, Cert BBE